 Baker Street Bread

 You’ve no doubt had Baker Street’s bread; the company has been supplying some of the city’s top eateries since 1992.
 It’s still worth a visit to the Chestnut Hill storefront though, where a giant wall is filled with shelf after shelf of goods straight from the oven.
 It’s a sight (and smell) you’ll never forget.
 8009 Germantown Road.

 This sweets shop (it also serves ice cream) is a Chestnut Hill stalwart, in part because it does it all — from the glazed rum ring with your morning coffee to baby’s first birthday cake to mini key lime pies that can (and should) be ordered by the dozen.
 8126 Germantown Avenue.

 Delice et Chocolat

 French-born brothers Joseph and Antoine Amrani worked at Le Bec-Fin when Perrier had the tallest toque in town.
-Now they’ve resurfaced, with a sleek cafe complete with artisan chocolates and delicate macarons.
-9 East Lancaster Avenue, Ardmore
+Now their sleek cafe comes complete with artisan chocolates and delicate macarons, among other treats.
+9 East Lancaster Avenue, Ardmore.